-- Coordinates the distribution, colletion, and storage of of athletic equipment, uniforms, and supplies (during the season and at its conclusion) and the collection of fees for lost equipment and uniforms by student-athletes.
+- Coordinates the distribution, collection and storage of athletic equipment, uniforms and supplies (during the season and at its conclusion) and the collection of fees for lost equipment and uniforms by student-athletes.

 - Hires and supervises part time staff according to established Bluffton University and Athletic Department procedure.

 - Manage all aspects of the recruiting process from prospect ID to deposit and enrollment.

 - Recruits student-athletes in line with university policy and NCAA Division III regulations.
 Works closely with the admissions department to this end.